alexec/www.alexecollins.com/source/2015-01-17-elastic-search-in-a-box-with-docker.html.md

 </plugin>
 ~~~

-Add the appropriate execution to the `docker-maven-plugin`:
+We need to tell `docker-maven-plugin` to start and stop the container, so add these lines to it:

 ~~~xml
 <executions>